yujung-hsiao/3D/README.md

 ### For 3D Reconstruction
+> all.py -> 3D_reconstruction.ipynb -> err.py

 all.py
- - contain all the process including preprocessing, cnn prediction...  to find the corresponding pair
+ - contain all the process including preprocessing, cnn prediction to find the corresponding pair

 camera.py
  - capture webcam picture